arietd/dataAnalysis/README.md

 # Ariet Dzhumashev
 ## Data Analysis Notebooks

 Data Science student at Monash University.
-Here Are some exampels of my work.
+Here Are some examples of my work.
 I hope you take the time to read through some of them.
+I am looking for a position in a position related to Data Science.

+email: ariet.dzhumashev@gmail.com

 ## R